jim-collier/x9git/project/backlog.md

 	- Two mirrored sections, same task headings in the same order, so the two are easy to compare side by side.
 	- The PowerShell section opens with the three gotchas that bite when translating from Bash: `&&`/`||` need pwsh 7, `@{u}` has to be quoted, and staged-change tests read `$LASTEXITCODE`.
 	- Every pwsh one-liner was run against throwaway repos, not just eyeballed.
 Two spots deviate on purpose: no `less` (git pages its own diff), and `Remove-Item` deletes outright since there is no cross-platform `trash`.
-	- Also swapped the stale sister-tool reference in the Bash "push local changes" one-liner for `gitsby saveup`.
+	- Also swapped the stale sister-tool reference in the Bash "push local changes" one-liner for `gitsby update`.

 - ✅ All potentially destructive or conflict-producing commands - or anything that will reveal a user identity on the remote - should:
 	- Show what's going to change (including a list of changed files, piped through an internal equivalent of `... | less -FX` if necessary)